Stochastic Transport with L\'evy Noise -- Fully Discrete Numerical Approximation: The Stochastic Transport Equation

-Regarding the mild solution~\eqref{eq:mild} to the stochastic transport problem, we see that the shift by $S$ as in~\eqref{eq:shift_semigroup} may introduce (spatial) discontinuities or "kinks" if $X_0, F$ and $G$ do not decay smoothly to zero near the inflow boundary.
-To account for this effect and control the spatial regularity of $X$ we have to strengthen Assumption~\ref{ass1}:
+Regarding the mild solution in~\eqref{eq:mild}, we see that the shift by $S$ as in~\eqref{eq:shift_semigroup} may introduce (spatial) discontinuities or "kinks" if $X_0, F$ and $G$ do not decay smoothly to zero at the inflow boundary.
+To account for this and derive the spatial regularity of $X$ we have to strengthen Assumption~\ref{ass1}: